hspencer/pictoforge/docs/architecture.md

 Accessibility is a key architectural consideration.

 -   **SVG Export**: The `SVGOptimizer` service ensures that exported SVGs contain proper accessibility metadata, including a `<title>`, `<desc>`, `lang` attribute, and `role="img"`.
--   **Component Interaction**: Interactive editing components like `BezierHandleEditor` are designed to be fully keyboard-accessible.
-Handles are treated as buttons (`role="button"`) and are navigable with the `Tab` key and manipulable with arrow keys.
+-   **Component Interaction**: Interactive editing components like `NodeEditor` are designed to be fully keyboard-accessible.
+Handles are treated as interactive elements and are manipulable with mouse drag operations.
 -   **Screen Reader Support**: `aria-label` attributes and hidden instruction blocks provide context for users of screen readers.

 ## 8. Semantic Layer (Phase 2 - In Progress)